yext/analytics/docs/analytics.eventpayload.referrerurl.md

 ## EventPayload.referrerUrl property

-The URI of the page which the visitor came from prior to the event.
+The URL of the page which the visitor came from prior to the event.

 <b>Signature:</b>